slatedb/slatedb/docs/0001-manifest.md

 1. List `manifest` to find the manifest with the largest ID.
 2. Read the current manifest (e.g. `manifest/00000000000000000002.manifest`).
 3. Increment the `writer_epoch` in the current manifest in memory.
+4. Create a new snapshot in the current manifest in memory.
-4. Write the manifest with the updated `writer_epoch` (e.g. `manifest/00000000000000000003.manifest`).
+5. Write the manifest with the updated `writer_epoch` (e.g. `manifest/00000000000000000003.manifest`).

-_NOTE: This is the same process described in the _Manifest Updates_ section above._
+_NOTE: A snapshot is created in (4) to prevent the compactor from deleting `wal` SSTs while the writer is writing its fencing SST.
+See [here](https://github.com/slatedb/slatedb/pull/43#discussion_r1594460226) for details._

 The writer client must then fence all older clients.
 This is done by writing an empty SST to the next SST ID in the WAL.

-1. Create a new snapshot in the manifest.
 2. List the `wal` directory to find the next SST ID.
 3. Write an empty SST with the new `writer_epoch` to the next SST ID using CAS or object versioning.

-_NOTE: A snapshot is created in (1) to prevent the compactor from deleting `wal` SSTs while the writer has written its fencing SST.
-See [here](https://github.com/slatedb/slatedb/pull/43#discussion_r1594460226) for details._

 _NOTE: The writer may choose to release its snapshot created in (1) after writing the fencing SST in (3), or it may periodically refresh its snapshot._